adamschmideg/sympath/doc/devjournal.md

 javascript.
 Avoid sequences, keywords, symbols; use `(clj->js form)` first.
 You will probably need its inverse, `js->clj` when getting arguments from javascript.

+# API used by gui
+The `menu` function should return a list of objects:

+    menuitem = {
+      group: 'cart'
+      name: 'cart_checkout'
+      label: 'Checkout {{id}}'  // yes, it may be a template
+      // status flags
+      available: true
+      mandatory: false
+      visited: true
+    }